 The T7i is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the T6i has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.

 So what conclusions can be drawn?
 Is the Canon T6i better than the Canon T7i or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel T6i: